Engin-Boot/capture-behavior-of-a-visit-counter-AjinkyaGhatol/needs-tech.md

 Scenario: Reconcile counts if the sensor is offline for a while

-  Given hospital has installed many number of sensors and atleast one of them is online at any time
+  Given hospital has installed many number of sensors and at least one of them is online at any time
   When any one of the sensor goes offline
   Then task is switched to one of available sensor